vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 See also https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-enable-traffic

+**Note:** make modifications by editing the various columns on the screen as instructed below.

 #### Outbound from the OCP private network to public Internet
 1. Firewall Rule
-      **Note** modifications are done by editing the various columns on the screen
     - Firewall tab and select '+' to add
       - Name: **ocpnet**
       - Source: Select the '+'